Peilonrayz/vox/README.rst

 License
 -------

-vox is available under the MIT license.
+Vox is available under the MIT license.